 La Purisima Mission in Lompoc, California, is one of the state’s most complete missions with popular activities for school field trips and visitors.
 The first thing you notice when you pull into the parking lot is that there is no mission.
 All you can see is a modern-looking visitor center and a few old buildings off in the distance.

-Don’t be disappointed, there is a mission, but do take the time to walk through the visitor center.
-There are some excellent displays about mission life plus a happy park ranger on duty to answer any questions you may have.
+Don’t be disappointed; there is a mission, but take the time to walk through the visitor center.
+There are some excellent displays about mission life, plus a happy park ranger on duty to answer any questions you may have.

-Take a walk down the hill from the visitor center and across a small bridge (watch out for poison oak) and all of a sudden your back in the early days of California.
-Be sure to check out the burros as you walk across the field to the mission.
+Take a walk down the hill from the visitor center and across a small bridge (watch out for poison oak), and all of a sudden, your back in the early days of California.
+Be sure to check out the donkeys as you walk across the field to the mission.

-The animals that live at the mission are unique, some of them huge and represent the animals that would have inhabited the people who lived and worked at the mission over a hundred years ago.
+The animals that live at the mission are unique; some represent the animals that would have inhabited the people who lived and worked at the task over a hundred years ago.

 La Purisima Mission History

 La Purisima Mission was the eleventh mission of the twenty-one Spanish Missions established in what became California.
 Mission La Purisima Concepcion de Maria Santisima was founded on December 8, 1787, by Franciscan Padre Presidente Fermin Francisco Lasuen.

 The end of the California missions came in 1834, when the Mexican government, which had gained independence from Spain, transferred control of the tasks from the Catholic Church to civil authorities.

 The property passed into private ownership, and the mission buildings fell into ruin.
 In 1933, the Union Oil Company deeded several parcels to the State of California.
 Under the direction of the National Park Service, the Civilian Conservation Corps restored or reconstructed many of the mission’s adobe buildings.